1. Introduction

 99 | 2017-01-08 | Food | 12 | 4 | 13 | 4.98 |

 To be honest, for a long time I thought that this was the only way to do it.
-At the same time I was more than concerned with how burdensome it is to join the values back to the original DataFrame.
+At the same time I was more than concerned with how burdensome joining values back to the original DataFrame is.

-Browsing through the Pandas documentation let me discover an extremely useful
+Browsing through the Pandas documentation led me to discover a useful method,

-Using transform, we will simplify the above process and make the present an even more exciting time to be alive in.
+Using transform, we simplify this process and make the present an even more exciting time to be alive in.

 3. Transform to the Rescue